Definition - What does Confinement mean?

 Confinement may be enhanced by the dominant's implementation of physical pain, through the use of devices such as nipple clamps, or by way of mental cruelty.
 Both methods will intensify the effects of the confinement for the submissive.

-Confinement is usually imposed upon a submissive by his or her dominant partner.
+Confinement is usually imposed upon a submissive by their dominant partner.
 Some submissives also seek out confinement experiences in the sex industry.
-The majority of submissives that utilize these services are male, but most BDSM dungeons are happy to accept female captives too.
+The majority of submissives that utilize these services are male, but most BDSM dungeons are happy to accept female captives, too.